 Homemade Marshmallow Sauce for Ice Cream:

 Homemade marshmallow sauce isn't quite as thick as the store-bought variety, which I think is actually better, because you can actually pour it on your ice cream sundae.
 I got this recipe from my pastry-chef mother, and it's absolutely amazing.
+Once you see how easy it is to make this amazing sweet marshmallow creme, and how incredibly delicious it is, you may never buy another jar of marshmallow creme from the grocery store again.

 Homemade Marshmallow Sauce Ingredients: